 Christ's passing of these tests of trust was for us, not him.
 His passing them can now be assigned to us as if we passed them when we didn't and haven't.

-But we are asked to trust one more time and must accept this offer.
+But we are asked to trust God again - like Adam - one more time to receive this offer.
 It is not forced on us.
 Yes, we can refuse to trust, but we are left to bear the consequences of our rebellious distrust (as Adam was) and the harm it causes ³God, others, and ourselves.

 __________________________________________________________________________